nergmada/eviscerator/readme.md

 # Eviscerator
 > A tool for getting to core of a planner's features and abilities

-For more info on what planning is, see [this guide](https://nergmada.github.io/pddl-reference)
+For more info on what planning is, see [The Planning Wiki](https://www.planning.wiki/)

 Eviscerator is a tool designed to test AI Planners that use PDDL as their modelling language.
 Eviscerator is a blunt instrument and not designed to test the intricate nature of what domains may or may not be supported.
 This tool tests